jrguest/Powell_Reef_Oasis/README.md

 - DO NOT use space in column/object titles, e.g., percentCover or percent_cover
 - Comment all code as informatively as you can before sharing code

+### The four key steps to pushing your files to the github repo
+1. Add
+2. Commit (include informative message, e.g., robin modified readme file)
+3. *Pull* first
+4. *Push* second

 Here are our guiding principles for version control in Git:

 Do:
-Commit (informative message), PULL!!!!
-Then push
-Use your scripts folder
+* Use your scripts folder for practice code
-Put general R code in the R folder (if we use other languages we can create a new folder) Use the issues to indicate enhancements and bugs in the workspace or in code
+* Put general R code in the R folder (if we use other languages we can create a new folder)
+* Use the issues to indicate enhancements and bugs in the workspace or in code

-Do NOT Do:
+Do NOT:
-Push large files (50MB or larger – never) - keep these outside of the project repository on your local drive Alter any files in workspace
+* Push large files (50MB or larger – never) - keep these outside of the project repository on your local drive
+* Alter any files in workspace

 This is the structure of the repository: